RS 2351G - Inculturation and Spirituality

 2351F/G Inculturation and Spirituality:

-Combining classroom time (Winter 2017), and a trip to Canada’s North (July 2017), students will come to a deeper understanding of the Church’s praxis regarding inculturation and spirituality within a First Nations context.
+Combining classroom time (January - April 2020), and a trip to Canada’s North (July 2020), students will come to a deeper understanding of the Church’s praxis regarding inculturation and spirituality within a First Nations context.
 Consideration will be given to the legacy of colonization and movements fostering greater autonomy in the Canadian aboriginal context.
 Additional travel expenses to be borne by students.

 Attendance & Participation